This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2022-2023.

 When it comes to mobile phones, there are all sorts of options out there.
 None of them are very cheap when compared to other countries.
 If you come from an EU country, check if you can keep your own provider and use EU-free roaming.

 I have been using Cosmote WhatsUp (pay as you go) for several years.
-It rarely costs me over 10 euro per month, and I’ve got all the minutes and GBs that I need.
-The main drawback is that their app is pretty terrible, plus it’s in Greek only.
-But for 10 euro a month, I won’t complain.
-Well… not too much.
+It costs me about 12 euro per month on average, and I’ve got all the minutes and GBs that I need.
+The main drawback if you don’t speak Greek, is that their app is only in Greek.

 People coming from cold climates often assume that heating is not needed in Athens.
 This couldn’t be further from the truth!
 In fact, houses in Greece can get very cold in winter, as good insulation is not always common.